 In 2000, the Y2K bug came and went without many problems.
 Despite predictions of widespread failure, crisis was averted by both long-term and last-minute planning and intervention, and no critical systems failed.
 In the years since, those few operating systems and applications that were affected have in most cases been upgraded, replaced or retired.

-If you use a Unix- or Linux-based system, there's one more date-related bug you'll need to worry about -- 30 years from now.
+If you use a Unix- or Linux-based system, there's one more date-related bug you'll need to worry about -- in the year 2038.

 All 32-bit Unix/Linux-based systems store the system clock time internally as the number of seconds since the Epoch, or 00:00:00 on January 1, 1970.
 This internal data type, time_t, is in most cases a 32-bit (4-byte) signed integer.
 If the system in question follows the POSIX standard (as most Unix and Linux systems do), the latest time and date that can be represented as seconds-since-the-Epoch in that 32-bit signed integer is 3:14:07 UTC on Tuesday, January 19, 2038.

 After this time and date, the internal representation of the system time will reach 2147483647, the highest number storable in a 32-bit signed integer.
 One second after that, it will wrap around to a negative number, -2147483648.
 Current applications will either interpret this negative number as an older year (1901) or freeze the system clock at 03:14:07 on 1/19/2038.
 This will possibly cause applications and operating systems to fail, as they are not designed to work with a hung system clock or one showing the year as 1901.

 There are no viable fixes (that do not break existing applications) for systems using 32-bit processors, or operating systems and applications running in 32-bit mode on 64-bit processors.
 Many current Unix/Linux operating systems already run in 64-bit mode (with a corresponding "long" time_t when on a 64-bit processor; in most cases this solves the problem.